Cabin Pressure (radio series): Awards

 Cabin Pressure was nominated for a Writers' Guild of Great Britain award in 2010.
 In 2011, John Finnemore won the Best Radio Comedy 2011, awarded by the Writers' Guild of Great Britain.
 It was nominated for the Best Scripted Comedy category at the 2012 BBC Audio Drama Awards.
 The series has won numerous Comedy.co.uk Awards, voted for by readers of the British Comedy Guide.
 The series won the award for "Best British Radio Sitcom" for 2011, 2013, and 2014.
 Also it was voted "Comedy of the Year" across TV and radio for 2014, making it the first radio show to be given the honour.

 Episode list

 The episode titles follow an alphabetical sequence, beginning with the first episode, "Abu Dhabi", followed by "Boston" etc. In Series 2 and 3 episodes were broadcast out of the original intended order for various reasons.
 The episodes however are listed in alphabetical order in The Complete Cabin Pressure: From A To Z collection, and Finnemore has stated that the series was always meant to be heard alphabetically.
+The titles usually refer to a destination which the characters visit or are travelling to.
+However, some refer to locations that are not visited but play a key role in an episode's plot, such as "Kuala Lumpur" when, during standby in Fitton, Arthur insists on Carolyn specifying a destination (i.e. Kuala Lumpur) for a flight when undertaking stewarding training.